toddkitta/CortanaIntelligenceSuiteWorkshopManual/01 Exercise 1 - Building a Machine Learning Model.md

     ![Screenshot](images/train_the_model_3.png)

-1. Drag a **Two-Class Logistic Regression** module above and to the left of the Train Model module and connect the output to the leftmost input of the Train Model module.
+1. Drag a **Two-Class Logistic Regression** module above and to the left of the **Train Model** module and connect the output to the leftmost input of the **Train Model** module.

     ![Screenshot](images/train_the_model_4.png)

 1. Below the Train Model drop a **Score Model** module.
-Connect the output of the Train Model module to the leftmost input port of the Score Model and connect the rightmost output of the Split Data module to the rightmost input of the Score Model.
+Connect the output of the **Train Model** module to the leftmost input port of the **Score Model** and connect the rightmost output of the **Split Data** module to the rightmost input of the **Score Model**.

     ![Screenshot](images/train_the_model_5.png)

 1. Run the experiment.
-2. When the experiment is finished running (which takes a few minutes), right-click on the output port of the Score Model module and select **Visualize** to see the results of its predictions.
+2. When the experiment is finished running (which may take a few minutes), right click on the output port of the Score Model module and select **Visualize** to see the results of its predictions.
 You should have a total of 13 columns.

     ![Screenshot](images/train_the_model_6.png)

-1. If you scroll to the right so that you can see the last two columns, observe there is a Scored Labels column and a Scored Probabilities column.
+1. If you scroll to the right so that you can see the last two columns, observe there is a **Scored Labels** column and a **Scored Probabilities** column.
 The former is the prediction (1 for predicting delay, 0 for predicting no delay) and the latter is the probability of the prediction.
 In the following screenshot, for example, the last row shows a delay predication with a 53.1% probability.

     ![Screenshot](images/train_the_model_7.png)

-1. While this view enables you to see the prediction results for the first 100 rows, if you want to get more detailed statistics across the prediction results to evaluate your models performance you can use the Evaluate Model module.
+1. While this view enables you to see the prediction results for the first 100 rows, if you want to get more detailed statistics across the prediction results to evaluate your models performance you can use the **Evaluate Model** module.
-2. Drag an **Evaluate Model** module on to the design surface beneath the Score Model module.
-Connect the output of the Score Model module to the leftmost input of the Evaluate Model module.
+2. Drag an **Evaluate Model** module on to the design surface beneath the **Score Model** module.
+Connect the output of the **Score Model** module to the leftmost input of the **Evaluate Model** module.

     ![Screenshot](images/train_the_model_8.png)

 1. Run the experiment.
 2. When the experiment is finished running, right-click the output of the Evaluate Model module and select **Visualize**.
 In this dialog box, you are presented with various ways to understand how your model is performing in the aggregate.
-While we will not cover how to interpret these results in detail, we can examine the ROC chart that tells us that at least our model (the blue curve) is performing better than random (the light gray straight line going from 0,0 to 1,1) — which is a good start for our first model!
+While we will not cover how to interpret these results in detail, we can examine the ROC chart that tells us that at least our model (the blue curve) is performing better than random (the light gray straight line going from 0,0 to 1,1).
+A good start for our first model!

     ![Screenshot](images/train_the_model_9.png)

 ## Task 7: Operationalize the Experiment

-1. Now that we have a functioning model, let&#39;s package it up into a predictive experiment that can be called as web service.
+1. Now that we have a functioning model, let's package it up into a predictive experiment that can be called as web service.
 2. In the command bar at the bottom, click **Set Up Web Service** and then select **Predictive Web Service**.
 If you see that the **Set Up Web Service** option is grayed out, then you may need to run the experiment again by click on the **RUN** button.

     ![Screenshot](images/operationalize_the_experiment_0.png)

-1. A copy of your training experiment is created that contains the trained model wrapped between web service input (e.g. the web service action you invoke with parameters) and web service output modules (e.g., how the result of scoring the parameters are returned).
+1. A copy of your training experiment is created that contains the trained model wrapped between web service input (the web service action you invoke with parameters) and web service output modules (how the result of scoring the parameters are returned).
 2. We will make some adjustments to the web service input and output modules to control the parameters we require and the results we return.
 3. When packaging the Predictive Web Service, Azure ML added two Apply Transformation modules which are not needed.
 Delete both of the Apply Transformation Modules.

     ![Screenshot](images/operationalize_the_experiment_1.png)

-1. The Apply Transformation Modules were added to support the Clean Missing Data modules.
-We will not be using these steps in our flow, so delete both Clean Missing Data Modules.
+1. The **Apply Transformation** modules were added to support the **Clean Missing Data** modules.
+We will not be using these steps in our flow, so delete both **Clean Missing Data** Modules.

     ![Screenshot](images/operationalize_the_experiment_2.png)

-1. Reconnect the FlightDelaysWithAirportCodes to the input to Apply Math Operation module that is directly beneath it.
+1. Reconnect the **FlightDelaysWithAirportCodes** to the input to **Apply Math Operation** module that is directly beneath it.

     ![Screenshot](images/operationalize_the_experiment_3.png)

-1. Reconnect the FlightWeatherWithAirportCodes module to the leftmost input port of the Execute R Script module beneath it.
+1. Reconnect the **FlightWeatherWithAirportCodes** module to the leftmost input port of the **Execute R Script** module beneath it.

     ![Screenshot](images/operationalize_the_experiment_4.png)

-1. Now move the web service input down so it is to the right of the Join Data module.
-Connect the output of the Web service input to input of the **Edit Metadata** module.
+1. Now move the **Web service input** down so it is to the right of the **Join Data** module.
+Connect the output of the **Web service input** to input of the **Edit Metadata** module.

     ![Screenshot](images/operationalize_the_experiment_5.png)

-1. Right-click the line connecting the **Join Data** module and the **Edit Metadata** module and select **Delete**.
+1. Right click the line connecting the **Join Data** module and the **Edit Metadata** module and select **Delete**.

     ![Screenshot](images/operationalize_the_experiment_6.png)

 1. In between the **Join Data** and the **Edit Metadata** modules, drop a **Select Columns in Dataset** module and connect **Join Data** to this new **Select Columns in Dataset** module.
-In the **Properties** panel for the **Select Columns in Dataset** module, set the Select columns to all columns, exclude (again, notice this is an exclude operation) columns **DepDel15** , **OriginLatitude** , **OriginLongitude** , **DestLatitude** , and **DestLongitude**.
+In the **Properties** panel for the **Select Columns in Dataset** module, set the Select columns to all columns, *exclude* (notice this is an exclude operation) columns **DepDel15**, **OriginLatitude**, **OriginLongitude**, **DestLatitude**, and **DestLongitude**.
 This configuration will update the web service metadata so that these columns do not appear as required input parameters for the web service.

     ![Screenshot](images/operationalize_the_experiment_7.png)